spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/05-add-vm-update-configuration.md

 import InfoBox from 'shared/components/InfoBox';

-* Overview
+# Overview

-You can update the virtual machine configuration to change the number of Virtual CPUs (vCPUs), amount ot memory, number of disks, network ports and more.
+Add a new Virtual Machine (VM) and update the VMs configuration to change the number of Virtual CPUs (vCPUs), memory, number of disks, network ports and more.

+# Prerequisites

+- Configured Spectro VM Dashboard applied to your MAAS cluster.

+# Enablement

+1. From the **Virtual Machines** tab that appears when the Spectro VM Dashboard is enabled, click **New Virtual Machine**.

+2. Select one of the templates that displays.

+3. You can enable the checkbox to start the VM automatically after creation if desired.

+4. Click the **Next** button to display the YAML button.

+5. Review the YAML file and click the **Next** button when you are done.
+Tool tips display when you hover over lines in the file.

+6. Click **Create Virtual Machine**.
+The VM shows **??** status while it is being created.

+## UPpate the Configuration

-KubeVirt allows hotplugging additional storage into a running virtual machines.
+KubeVirt allows hotplugging additional storage into a running virtual machine.
 Both block and file system volume types are supported.

 To add a disk, navigate to the **Disks** tab in the virtual machine page and click the **Add disk** button.